I'm a middle aged woman starting a new phase in life. I have done many things since 1966, when I first landed on the planet (was born).

 English, but Spanish and Portuguese speaking people will be on site for part of the time.

 We are at a high altitude - 7200 feet almost 2,200 meters.
 The altitude makes the weather very wild and crazy.
 We have winds up to 50 mph or 80 kmh.
-Temperatures in the summer can be as hot as 100 F or 38 C, and night time temperatures as cold as 40 F or 6 C. The air is dry, usually about 25% humidity.
+Temperatures in the summer can be as hot as 100 F (38 C), and night time temperatures as cold as 40 F (6 C).
+The air is dry, usually below 25% humidity.
 When it rains, it's very cold!
 Summer storms can be very severe.
 You need to prepare by bringing clothing for hot, warm, cool and cold weather.
+Winter average highs are in the 30s F, and nighttime lows are usually in the 20s F ( °C) but get as low as 0° F (-18C).
+Daily sun makes for a warmer feel to the air, but nights are cold.

-Vegetarian food will be prepared by our cook for lunch and dinner.
+Vegetarian food and gluten free foods will be available.
 There will be meat options a few days each week.
-I have celiac disease, so there will be gluten-free foods as well.
 If you have other food allergies, please let me know.
 I will do everything possible to provide for your medical needs.

 Phone and Internet access is not good, and the more people accessing it at the same time, the slower it goes.
 There is no television or wifi.
 Even text messages can be slow!

 My 50 pound /23 kg dog Nugget lives here.
 He roams the land and protects us from bears and other large animals.
 He is young and very sweet.
 He has never met a stranger!
-My cat Indie lives with me in my RV, but it is unlikely that you will see her.
-She is ver skittish.
+My cat Indie, and kittens Charlie and Bobbi lives with me in my RV.
+It is unlikely that you will see Indie, but the kittens are quite friendly.

 At this time campfires are illegal because of many wildfires that have destroyed hundreds of thousands of acres of forest and grasslands in Colorado.
 This MIGHT change, but don't expect it!